-So now we not only have the distinction by size, but also by denominations with different features among them.
-These are the "finishes" available at this time:
+So now we not only have the distinction by size, but also by designations with different performance between them.
+These are the "finishes" available at the moment:

-- Pro versionThe map is the same as the normal version, but it adds complete maps of the continent where you buy it (Europe, America, Asia), 32GB of internal memory, possibility of playing music and WiFi connection.
+- Pro version: It's the same as the standard version, but it adds full maps of the continent where you buy it (Europe, America, Asia), 32GB of internal memory, music playback capabilities and WiFi connection.

-- Sapphire versionThe glass has the same functions as the Pro, but changes the Gorilla Glass treatment for a sapphire glass.
+- Sapphire version: It has the same features as the Pro version, but it changes the Gorilla Glass protection for a sapphire lens.